CSCfi/Kielipankki-utilities/docs/howto_pipeline_textkorpora_020919.md

 The METASHARE article for your corpus should be checked and possibly updated.
 The access location (Korp URN) has to be added to the METASHARE article as well as to the Korp configuration, if not done earlier.

-### Archiving the corpus package and conversion scripts
+### Archiving the corpus package
 After the corpus is installed on the production Korp, the **corpus package** should be uploaded to the IDA storage service.
 Usually there is a folder for your corpus in IDA already, containing e.g. the original data.
 The package should be added to the same folder.
-You can find the corpus package under `/proj/clarin/korp/corpora/pkgs/'corpus_id'/` on Taito(-shell).
+You can find the corpus package in Taito(-shell) under `/proj/clarin/korp/corpora/pkgs/'corpus_id'/`.

+Instructions on how to upload and download data to IDA can be found here: [IDA user guide](https://www.fairdata.fi/en/ida/user-guide/ "https://www.fairdata.fi/en/ida/user-guide/").

+If you decide to use the IDA client in Taito, you can find instructions on configuring and using IDA from the command line here: [CSC guide for archiving data](https://research.csc.fi/csc-guide-archiving-data-to-the-archive-servers#3.2.2 "https://research.csc.fi/csc-guide-archiving-data-to-the-archive-servers#3.2.2").

-Command for uploading the package to IDA:
+Assuming that you use the IDA client on Taito, the command for uploading the package to IDA is:

     ida upload -v corpora/'corpus'/file.tgz file.tgz